This page has tags:

 White also returned with renewed interest in dividing the diocese.
 The initial plan had been for the creation of three dioceses - north, central, and south - but the General Convention only gave its approval for the northern diocese, with the southern third of the state made into a missionary district.
 The bishop chose to lead the new diocese, to be called the Diocese of Michigan City, in part because of remaining bad feeling in Indianapolis arrayed against him.
 He explained in a 1919 convention address, "Much was the surprise that I should resign the old Diocese and accept this as my future sphere of service.
 Why, my dear brethren, I could not do anything else.
 Having not only given my consent to the move, but been its strongest advocate, I was compelled to prove my faith in the enterprise by casting in my lot with you.
 I have never for a moment regretted it."
 The Diocese of Indiana, soon to be renamed Indianapolis, would have 23,225 square miles and seventy-five percent of the assets.
 Michigan City, its much poorer sister, would have 12,820 square miles and just a quarter of the assets.

-The new bishop accepted the offer of the vestry of Trinity Church, Michigan City, to make that church the new cathedral, and White also assumed its rectorship, a common practice at the time to help offset part of the bishop's stipend.
+The new bishop was consecrated for the Diocese of Michigan City on 25 April 1899.
+He had accepted the offer of the vestry of Trinity Church, Michigan City, to make that church the new cathedral, and White also assumed its rectorship, a common practice at the time to help offset part of the bishop's stipend.
 In 1900, he and his family lived in a fully-furnished two-story house attached to the church, built through the generosity of philanthropist John H. Barker.
 However, the vestry of Trinity had stipulated that the church property would remain under its control, to which White assented without fully considering its ramifications.
 On 9 December 1899, still mindful of his earlier dispute with the Rev. A. J. Graham in Indianapolis, White proposed creating the office of dean but with the caveat that he be "only auxiliary to, and not independent of, the bishop."
 He would represent the bishop in his absence, would be nominated by the bishop and approved by the vestry.
 The first dean, the Very Rev. Walter S. Howard, was a popular priest and worked well with White.

 The new diocese began its work with a typical administrative structure for the time.
 Officers included a bishop, secretary, treasurer, and chancellor.
 The Standing Committee, consisting of three elected priests and three elected lay members, held its judicial function.
 The Trustees of the Diocese consisted of five lay members, and there were three examining chaplains that served as advisors to White.
 All legislative authority was held by the Council, the name given to the annual diocesan convention held each November, where all matters of business were discussed.
 Several standing committees, later called "departments," were formed that reported to the Council: Unfinished Business, New Parishes, Constitution and Canons, State of the Church, Finance, Sunday Schools, Audit of Accounts, and Christian Education.
 Many of these changed names over the next several years .
 By 1900 a Committee of Funds and Finance was created, consisting of the bishop, secretary, treasurer, and three lay members.
 The Council also created the office of Archdeacon, held initially by the Rev. George P. Torrence, to oversee the administration of all diocesan missions.
 All officers were men, a condition that remained in place until 1968, and women were allotted membership in the Women's Auxiliary, a precursor of Episcopal Church Women (ECW), which had both a social and missionary function.